MrPookiebearFrfr/Pookie-Script-Tow/README.md

 🚧 /tow and /mechanic request features are currently being worked on.

 📦 How to Install
-Drop the blsrp_mechanic folder into your resources folder.
+Drop the PookieScript_Tow folder into your resources folder.

 Add this to your server.cfg:

-ruby
-Copy
-Edit
-ensure blsrp_mechanic
+ensure PookieScript_Tow
-In your pookie-playerlist/client.lua, add the mechanic icon handler (if not already included):

-lua
-Copy
-Edit
-RegisterNetEvent("blsrp_mechanic:updateTowList")
-AddEventHandler("blsrp_mechanic:updateTowList", function(towRequests)
-    for _, player in ipairs(GetActivePlayers()) do
-        local serverId = GetPlayerServerId(player)
-        local nameTag = GetPlayerName(player)
-        if towRequests[serverId] then
-            nameTag = nameTag .. " 🔧"
-        end
-        -- Add logic to update player display here end end)
 ▶️ How to Use
-DOT/Mechanic players use /dutydot to go on duty
+DOT Mechanic players use /dutydot to go on duty

 The playerlist will automatically show 🔧 next to on-duty players